Get Specialist Advice Now!

 9. National Pension System

 Life insurance is one of the best investments under this section.
 The number of accidental deaths or terminal illnesses are on the rise.
 Good medical care comes with exorbitant hospital expenses as well.
 As per the latest reports by India Spend, 988 million Indians still do not have life insurance.
 Thus the government has given tax benefits to nudge people towards opting for it.
-The Canara HSBC Oriental Bank of Commerce Life Insurance’s iSelect+ Term Plan offers one of the best protection plans including death and terminal illness cover.
+The Canara HSBC Life Insurance’s iSelect+ Term Plan offers one of the best protection plans including death and terminal illness cover.
 It offers special rates and discounts for women and non tobacco users.
 It also allows the coverage to be extended to accidental death and disability.

 You can also opt for deductions upto Rs 1 lakh under Section 80D.
 This covers contributions to medical insurance premium bought for oneself, husband/wife, children or parents.
 These exemptions are over and above the claims made under Section 80C.
 Hindu Undivided Families (HUF) and individuals are both eligible to make claims under this section.